JustSteveKing/graph-connection/README.md

 This is where you would send the query over to the database server.

+Please ensure you use your own method of storing queries in your adapter, as these cannot be enforced by an interface.

 I am currently building out a `HttpAdapter` to use alongside neo4j and their v4 HTTP API, which will be released as a separate package.